National Merit PSAT Cutoff Scores: Class Of 2018

 Additional Program Information

-If you’ve yet to take the PSAT and want to qualify for a National Merit Scholarship, remember that in order to do so, you must:
+If you want to qualify for a National Merit Scholarship, you must:

 - Take the official PSAT no later than in your junior year of high school.

 - Be fully enrolled in high school with no issues and a normal path towards graduation (keep in mind this can involve being homeschooled).